-A small co-operative does not require a review or audit, unless the co-operative is required to as specified in the co-operative's rules or directed either by its members or the Registrar.
+A small co-operative does not require an audit, unless the co-operative is directed to prepare audited financial statements or reviewed financial statements either by its members or the Registrar.
 Small co-operatives must provide to its members within five months of the end of the co-operative's financial year, a report including an income and expenditure statement, a balance sheet, a statement of changes in equity and a cash flow statement (only required if consolidated revenue is \$750,000 or more or if consolidated gross assets is \$250,000 or more).